SSH ID Security

 {% hint style="warning" %}

-Across all major modern operating systems, the rule is the same: biometrics are a convenience layer, not a replacement for the master cryptographic key.
+Across all major modern operating systems, biometrics are a convenience layer, not a replacement for the master cryptographic key.
 Because of how hardware-level encryption works, none of these platforms allow you to disable the PIN, password, or pattern fallback.
 If a biometric sensor fails, gets damaged, or the device reboots, you must have a fallback to decrypt the data.

 {% endhint %}